pauliacomi/pauliacomi.github.com/_pages/academic.md

 *   Prof. Stefan Kaskel (_examinator_)
 *   Dr. Philip Llewelyn (_thesis director_)

-The text is available in full on [GitHub](https://github.com/pauliacomi/PhD-Thesis).
+The text is available in full on [GitHub](https://github.com/pauliacomi/PhD-Thesis) and in the [original version](https://www.theses.fr/2018AIXM0415).

 ### Other roles and collaborations